zicklag/blog/src/content/blog/introducing-the-leaf-protocol/index.md

 ID**.

-By breaking entity data up into individual components, different apps are able to incrementally understand different entities.
+By breaking entity data up into individual components, different apps are able to incrementally understand entities.

-For example, you might have an entity for your public profile, and an entity for a blog post of yours.
+For example, you might have one entity for your public profile, and another entity for a blog post.
 Your profile and your blob post would both have `Name`, `Description`, and `Image` components.
 They also might have components the other doesn't, like `Friends` and `Article`.

 Because each component means something by itself, an app can read whatever components it understands, and simply ignore the ones that it doesn't.
+This can be really useful for interoperability.

-If I share a link to my profile or my blog post, a chat app can read the `Name`, `Description`, and `Image` components to generate a link preview, without having to know anything else about the entity.
+If I share a link to my profile or my blog post in a chat app, the app can read the `Name`, `Description`, and `Image` components to generate a link preview, without having to know anything else about the entity.
 It doesn't care if it's a blog post or a profile, or a picture in my photo album.
 They all have components that it understands well enough to show a link preview.